Aalto-LeTech/aplus-enrollment-questionnaire/README.md

 4. You need to add the enrollment questionnaire to the course contents as follows.

    1. Modify the `index.rst` file of some exercise round (module).

       The first module is usually suitable for this purpose.
-The opening and closing times of the module affect the enrollment exercise too in addition to the enrollment opening and closing times of the course, thus the module time limits should be at least as wide as the course enrollment time limits.
+The opening time of the module affects the enrollment exercise too in addition to the enrollment opening and closing times of the course, thus the module opening time should not be later than the course enrollment opening time.

       The module `index.rst` may actually have a different filename than `index.rst` since it is defined in the main `index.rst` of the course.

-   The module index.rst defines the chapters of the module with the `toctree` directive. **Add** either the chapter `enrollment_en` or `enrollment_fi` (English or Finnish version) to the **end** of the first module in the module index.rst. **Note**: the opening and closing times of the module affect the enrollment questionnaire too.
+      The module index.rst defines the chapters of the module with the `toctree` directive. **Add** either the chapter `enrollment_en` or `enrollment_fi` (English or Finnish version) to the **end** of the first module in the module index.rst. **Note**: the opening time of the module affects the enrollment questionnaire too.

+      If the course is open to external students, then add the chapter `enrollment_external_en` or `enrollment_external_fi` to the end of the module index.rst.

    2. **Copy** the corresponding file (`enrollment_en.rst` or `enrollment_fi.rst`)
       from the `enrollment` directory into the module directory.
+Similarly, `enrollment_external_en` or `enrollment_external_fi` if external students
+      may enroll in the course.

    3. You may modify the questionnaire in that file if necessary.
-      If the course is not offered to external students (who use Google login), then you may remove the questionnaire `enrollexternalexercise` from the RST file.

 5. Create a symbolic link pointing to the file `enrollment/_static/enrollmentquiz.js` in the path `_static/enrollmentquiz.js` so that the JS file is included